OpenWebAdvocacy/website/src/posts/owa-2023-review.md

 **Last year** the Competition & Consumer Commission (ACCC) [published a report](https://www.accc.gov.au/inquiries-and-consultations/digital-platform-services-inquiry-2020-25/september-2022-interim-report) outlining competition issues in digital markets.
 OWA is heavily quoted in the report.
 The report contains a number of considered remedies including:

-> &ldquo; The code of conduct for mobile OS services could require Designated Digital Platforms to allow third-party browser engines to be used on their mobile OS.
-This could allow third-party providers of browsers and web apps to compete on their merits.&rdquo;
+> The code of conduct for mobile OS services could require Designated Digital Platforms to allow third-party browser engines to be used on their mobile OS.
+This could allow third-party providers of browsers and web apps to compete on their merits.

-> &ldquo; We also consider that the additional competition measures should include the ability to provide third-party providers of apps and services with reasonable and equivalent access to hardware, software and functionality through their mobile OS.&rdquo;  &mdash; Australian Government
+> We also consider that the additional competition measures should include the ability to provide third-party providers of apps and services with reasonable and equivalent access to hardware, software and functionality through their mobile OS.

 In **September** we [outlined our vision for a web that can truly compete at Web Directions Summit in Sydney](https://webdirections.org/summit/speakers/alex-moore.php).